The backlash against clean eating is disinfo at its worst. Here’s why

 Almond butter rice crispy treats by Oh She Glows

 Not long ago, people had to rely on the mainstream media and trusted ‘experts’ for all information related to food safety, nutrition, health and farming.
 Today, with more diversity of information through the internet, alternative voices are increasingly heard.
 And they are increasingly trusted.
 Especially after mainstream sources of expertise and information are found to be enmeshed in thick layers of corruption, lobbying and self interest.

 The Clean Eating movement arose from dissatisfaction with ubiquitous processed food and expanded knowledge on how many foods are genetically modified, sprayed with poisonous chemicals and irradiated.
 It arose from a growing empathy for overcrowded, unhealthy, pharmaceutical ridden livestock.
 It arose from distrust of mainstream media sources on health and nutrition.

-In fact, this attack on clean eating feels a bit like an attack on women themselves: despite the fact that many men around the world worship the unhealthy trinity of the BBQ, beer and burgers, no accusations of promoting heart attacks, elitism, poor role modelling or a lack of nutritional accreditations are ever thrown at meat-loving chefs Gordon Ramsay, Heston Blumenthal or Wolfgang Puck.
+In fact, this attack on clean eating feels a bit like an attack on women themselves.
+Despite the fact that many men around the world worship the unhealthy trinity of the BBQ, beer and burgers, no accusations of promoting heart attacks, elitism, poor role modelling or a lack of nutritional accreditations are ever thrown at meat-loving chefs Gordon Ramsay, Heston Blumenthal or Wolfgang Puck.
+What the heck?

 The clean eating backlash is just wrong.
-Like working out, using clean, organic beauty products or consciously shopping for ethical fashion, clean eating isn’t simply a trend; it’s a new and permanent part of many people’s lives.
+Like working out, using clean, organic beauty products or consciously shopping for ethical fashion, clean eating isn’t simply a trend.
+It’s a new and permanent part of many people’s lives.
 And that’s a great thing.

 Images: Wikicommons unless otherwise stated.
 Main image courtesy Natasha Corrett